Support for those affected by fire at Dairy Court

 • Mortgage and rent payments

-Please reach out to their Customer Accounts Team for support and advice by calling 0300 5000 926 or emailing dairycourt@sng.org.uk, so they can discuss your individual circumstances with you.
+We appreciate this is a very difficult time, so please reach out to our Customer Accounts Team for support and advice by calling 0300 5000 926 or emailing dairycourt@sng.org.uk, so we can discuss your individual circumstances with you.

 If you are in receipt of Universal Credit, please don't change your address while you are in temporary accommodation.